Cauliflower Spam Fried Rice

 -

-Spread the cauliflower rice on a clean towel, wrap it up, and squeeze hard to remove as much moisture as possible.
+Spread the cauliflower rice on a clean towel, pat dry, and squeeze gently to remove excess moisture.

 -